ricasbp/ricasbp/README.md

-## Hi!
+# Hi!
 Welcome to my GitHub page!

-# I'm a graphics programmer, and find game development and graphics programming to be really interesting.
+## I have a Masters in HCI Software Engineering.
+I program everything related to VR/XR/AR, GPU's and Full-Stack Development.

 Here are some of my github projects: